 "We all came from the same eternal abode, and we have to return to that same eternal abode.
 But we cannot reach there until we are pure in heart."

 "Practice meditation and realize your real Self, and the same Self pervading everywhere.
 When you realize this unity, you have attained Sahaj Samadhi.
 This state is beyond all dualities, and is the source of eternal bliss." -- Spiritual Awakening Radio Podcast -- Program Length: 60 Minutes.
-Click to Begin Streaming [via Tumblr]:
+Click to Listen [via Tumblr]:

 The Reality and Not the Illusion of Having A Guru: It's very, very, very unhealthy to be trapped in an imaginary matrix where there is only one true guru on Planet Earth, only one option.
 If one has been indoctrinated into thinking there is only one path on Earth for this lifetime, only one choice and no place to run, there is the danger that one could rationalize all their concerns away in the name of protecting their own spiritual condition.
 Living in a multi-verse where there are multiple options, however, makes one bold and daring, willing to ask the tough questions come-what-may, allowing one to view things fearlessly, free of worry.
 One develops a wisdom-eye blessed with discernment and high standards: Spiritual Awakening Radio Podcast -- Program Length: 60 Minutes.
 Click to Begin Streaming [via Tumblr]: